How to Measure Quality of AI Call Interactions (2026 KPIs)

 Core Performance and Accuracy Metrics

 The foundation of a high quality AI call is accuracy.
-If the AI cannot understand the user or maintain context, the entire conversation will fail.
+If the AI cannot understand the user or maintain context, the entire conversation fails.

 Word Error Rate (WER)

-Word Error Rate is a fundamental metric for any speech to text (STT) system.
-It calculates the percentage of words that are transcribed incorrectly.
-A lower WER means the AI is hearing the customer more accurately, which is essential for understanding their needs.
+Word Error Rate is a fundamental metric for any speech to text system.
+It calculates the percentage of words transcribed incorrectly.
+A lower WER means the AI is hearing the customer more accurately, which is essential for everything downstream.

 Can the AI remember what was said earlier in the conversation?
-Context retention is the ability to maintain and recall information across multiple turns.
-Poor context retention forces customers to repeat themselves, a universally frustrating experience.
-Strengthening inbound call context dramatically improves this.
+Context retention score quantifies this ability across multiple conversational turns.
+Poor context retention forces customers to repeat themselves, which is universally frustrating.

 Drift Detection